stewart-lab/CHARTS/README.md

 CHARTS is a web application, and associated backened analysis pipeline, for exploring publicly available single-cell RNA-seq data from human tumors.

-## Exploring CHARTS data with Scanpy

-Individual tumor datasets are available to download, as tab-separated value files, from the CHARTS website at [https://morgridge.charts.org/download](https://charts.morgridge.org/download).
-Once a dataset is downloaded, it can be loaded and explored with [Scanpy](https://scanpy.readthedocs.io/en/stable/).
-We have implemented a function, with examples, in a [Jupyter notebook](https://github.com/stewart-lab/CHARTS/blob/master/explore_charts_results.ipynb) for loading data into Scanpy's AnnData object.

 ## Running the CHARTS web application locally

 ### Install dependencies